temporalio/documentation/docs/learning-paths/long-running-human-driven-workflow/explanation/what-are-the-application-requirements.md

 import CenteredImage from "../../../components/CenteredImage.js"

 The application in this Learning Path is a simplified and scaled down implementation for the use case.
-As such the requirements will be simplified and scaled down to match it.
+As such the requirements are simplified and scaled down to match it.

 We can break down the application requirements in a few different ways.